theauraimpact/give-one-framework/Technical-Requirements.md

-# Technical & Operational Requirements: Givers Fund for Employees (GFE) Account
+# Technical & Operational Requirements: GiveOne GFE Restricted Account

-**Subject:** Establishment of a Restricted Fiduciary Account for Community-Backed Salary Bridges
+**Subject:** Establishment of a Restricted Fiduciary Account for the Givers Fund for Employees (GFE)
-**Initiative:** The Aura Impact / Golden Runway Framework
+**Framework:** GiveOne: The Universal Blueprint for Collective Power
+**Mission:** A decentralized, self-commitment framework for direct giving (1% Earnings / 1% Time)
 **Target Stakeholders:** Corporate Treasury, Banking Partners (Institutional/Commercial), and Legal Counsel

 ---

 ## 1. Executive Summary
-The Givers Fund for Employees (GFE) requires a specialized banking structure to hold community-contributed funds.
-These funds are designated strictly for the continued compensation of employees affected by corporate restructuring.
-The goal is to create a "Salary Bridge" that is technically integrated with corporate payroll but legally and financially isolated from corporate assets.
+Under the **GiveOne Framework**, the Givers Fund for Employees (GFE) provides a high-trust, decentralized system to support individuals impacted by corporate restructuring (e.g., The Home Depot, Amazon).
+The GFE initiative requires a specialized banking structure that allows a global community to provide a community-backed "Salary Bridge" while utilizing a corporation's existing payroll infrastructure for secure, transparent distribution.

 ---